 She has facilitated dozens of training workshops at the interface of science, policy, and communication.
 Host a workshop at your institution: get in touch here.

 Science Advocacy 101: Now more than ever, it is critical that science be used to inform real-world policy decisions.
-This workshop teaches all career levels, from graduate students to senior researchers, the basics of advocacy and how scientists can ensure their research is applied [Presented in conjunction with Evidence for Democracy].
+This workshop teaches all career levels, from graduate students to senior researchers, the basics of advocacy and how scientists can ensure their research is applied to policy and law.
+[With Evidence for Democracy]

 Communications for Scientists 101: Most scientific papers are read by fewer than ten people.
 Learn how to get your work seen!
-This workshop gives an understanding of the news cycle, media releases, and gives basic training on how to become an effective public communicator [Presented in conjunction with Evidence for Democracy, recorded version available here]
+This workshop gives an understanding of the news cycle, media releases, and gives basic training on how to become an effective public communicator.
+[With Evidence for Democracy, recorded version available here]

 Op-eds for Scientists: Don’t just learn how to communicate–make it a reality!
-In this workshop and with follow-up support, I will work with you to write and publish a blog or opinion article in a newspaper or online venue [Presented in conjunction with Evidence for Democracy, recorded version available here].
+In this workshop you will not only write a blog or opinion article, but be given follow-up support to publish it!
+[With Evidence for Democracy, recorded version available here]

 Introduction to Native Plants: Classroom or field lectures on native flora, how to identify them, and the features that make them so fascinating.
 Explore the edible, the medicinal, the poisonous, and understand better how our ecological systems work.